 For the filling, you can use just cheese, without the onions and the chili.
 But I like it better with all the extra yummy stuff.
 I think onions with bread is a delicious combo and the chili pepper makes me think of fireworks in my mouth; having it with a cup of coffee helps with the heat.

-For this bread, I used this “panca” chili.
-It’s one of the many varieties of chilies Bolivia offers, but you can use whatever kind of chili you have on hand.
+For this bread, I used this "panca" chile.
+It's one of the many varieties of chilies Bolivia offers.

 Let's start dicing and sauteing the onion until it becomes translucent.
 Turn off the heat and add the chili.
 Let it cool down while you make the dough.